voc2018/CeMoQu/SD/readme.md

-Here’s a professional **README** draft for your team’s repository:

----

 # 🧠 Speech Disturbance Test (SARA-4 Compatible) — Browser MVP

 A browser-based prototype that implements and extends **SARA Test 4 (Speech Disturbance)** using microphone input and real-time signal analysis.